List of east–west roads in Toronto: Wellington Street

 Wellington Street is a one-way westbound street north of Front Street.
-Wellington Street begins at Leader Lane and cuts through downtown Toronto, passing through the Financial District and ends at Strachan Avenue, then continues as Douro Street (once the name for the section from Bathurst Street to Strachan Avenue) until King Street West.
-Wellington is cut off at Clarence Square and vehicles cannot connect with east or west of Spadina Avenue.
+Wellington Street begins at Church Street and cuts through downtown Toronto, passing through the Financial District and ends at Strachan Avenue, then continues as Douro Street (once the name for the section from Bathurst Street to Strachan Avenue) until King Street West.
+Wellington Street is cut off at Clarence Square and vehicles cannot connect with east or west of Spadina Avenue.
 Wellington Street is likely named after Arthur Wellesley, 1st Duke of Wellington.
 In maps in the early years of York, the street was called Market Street in reference to the street to the south of Market Square.

 The street passes by a number of small urban parkettes: